IATI/IATI-Developer-Documentation/design-principles.rst

 Design principles
 =================

-IATI tools are built on design principles that allow the IATI Technical Team to make effective decisions to help reach our shared goals.
+IATI tools are built on design principles that allow the IATI Secretariat to make effective decisions to help reach our shared goals.
 IATI tools must therefore be useful, user-driven, inclusive and collaborative, accessible, and open and transparent.

 Useful
 ------